Avik9/Sequitur-Algorithm/README.md

    in the grammar).

 Sequitur starts out initially with a single main rule having an empty body.
-Each iteration of the "main loop" (you do have to implement this) reads a byte of data from the input stream, creates a terminal symbol having as its value the value of the byte read, and appends this symbol to the end of the main rule by calling the function `insert_after()`, the implementation of which is part of the code that I supplied.
+Each iteration of the "main loop" reads a byte of data from the input stream, creates a terminal symbol having as its value the value of the byte read, and appends this symbol to the end of the main rule by calling the function `insert_after()`, the implementation of which is part of the code that I supplied.